 The flooding that resulted eventually led to one of the nation’s first environmental laws.
 In 1884, a federal judge ordered an end to hydraulic mining.
 The mines at Timbuctoo were mostly obsolete by this time and the post office had already been closed.

 There were dozens of hydraulic mining sites upstream high in the mountains.
 At 397 feet above sea level, Timbuctoo is where the foothills meet the valley floor.
 The diggings here were the lowest elevation operations in the Sierras.

 Fire and vandalism have claimed most of the original buildings in the town.
 The remains of the old Wells Fargo building are still visible.
 The diggings and slickens are the most prominent features that can still be seen today.

 Know Before You Go

-Although most of the area is private property and fenced off, you can still see the remains of the town from Timbuctoo Road.
-This two mile-long road, although paved, is quite rough.
+Although most of the area is private property and fenced off, you can still see the remains of the Wells Fargo building from Timbuctoo Road.
+This two mile-long road has recently been repaved.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook